 Alongside roulette, blackjack is by far the most popular casino table game around.
-From the rich elite to the casual gamblers, whether its online or at a land casino, blackjack is the card game everyone wants to play.
+From the rich elite to the casual gamblers, online or at a land casino, blackjack is the card game everyone wants to play.
 And win.

 Originating from 1760s France when it was called ‘Vingt-et-Un’, i.e. ‘Twenty-One’, blackjack has pretty much retained its popularity.
 Beloved all round the globe, most players tend to confuse the aim of the game when it comes to facing off with the dealer.

 Contrary to the dictionary-like explanation, the point of blackjack is not to get as close to the number 21 as you can.
 The point is to beat the dealer, or the casino if you’re playing blackjack online.
-As long as you manage the best the opponent, then the money is yours any how.
+As long as you manage to best the opponent, then the money is yours any how.
 No need to be overly risky.

 You ‘beat’ the dealer/casino in one of three main ways:

 Don’t go bust (in other words, don’t go over 21)

 Wait it out until the dealer goes bust

 In reality, you should see the score of ’21’ as a sort of line in the sand.
 You should really really try hard not to go over it.